The versatility of aluminium

 Transportation

-- Overview Automotive parts: Aluminum is widely utilised in the making of engines, body panels, and wheels because its lightweight structure contributes to reduced vehicle weight, better fuel efficiency, and lower emissions.
+- Overview Automotive parts: Aluminium is widely utilised in the making of engines, body panels, and wheels because its lightweight structure contributes to reduced vehicle weight, better fuel efficiency, and lower emissions.

 - Aerospace frames: Lightness and strength make aluminium alloys instrumental in giving aircraft the required attributes.
 Any reduction in an aircraft's weight boosts fuel economy for airlines, hence contributing to a more sustainable aviation industry.